Biden’s test: Sustaining unity as Ukraine war enters Year 2 - The Boston Globe

 Advertisement

-But Sen. Dan Sullivan, R-Alaska, said he wants the president and his administration to impress on allies the need to share the burden as Americans grow weary of current levels of U.S. spending to assist Ukraine and Baltic allies.
+But Senator Dan Sullivan, an Alaska Republican, said he wants the president and his administration to impress on allies the need to share the burden as Americans grow weary of current levels of US spending to assist Ukraine and Baltic allies.

 Sullivan said he hears from Alaskans, "Hey, senator, why are we spending all this?
 And how come the Europeans aren’t?”

-The U.S. has provided more economic and military aid than any country since the start of the war, but European nations and other allies have collectively committed tens of billions of dollars to back Ukraine and have taken in millions of refugees fleeing the conflict.
+The United States has provided more economic and military aid than any country since the start of the war, but European nations and other allies have collectively committed tens of billions of dollars to back Ukraine and have taken in millions of refugees fleeing the conflict.

-From the beginning of his administration, Biden has argued the world is at a crucial moment pitting autocracies against democracies.

-The argument was originally framed with China in mind as America's greatest economic and military adversary, and with Biden looking to reorient U.S. foreign policy toward the Pacific.
-The pivot toward Asia is an effort that each of his recent predecessors tried and failed to complete as war and foreign policy crises elsewhere shifted their attention.